Terminating an Instance

 Click Terminate instance.

-The instance is deleted.
+The instance is permanently deleted.
 The record remains visible in the list of instances with the state Terminated for at least 12 hours, but no further action is needed.

 Use the TerminateInstance operation to terminate an instance.